“Drive fast,” she said. “Just keep going faster.”

 Her most vivid memories were of things that she had not seen.
 She saw them with her daughter’s eyes.

 The classroom is dim, the pictures on the walls dull in the grey light.
 Outside, she can see the dark hillside trembling.
 She can feel the building shaking.
 Something terrible is going to happen.

 She watches for the thousandth time as the glass shatters, and black slurry bursts through the windows, the door, and through the collapsing ceiling.
-It pours in until it fills every space with suffocating, gritty sludge.
+It replaces every vestige of air with suffocating sludge.

 The car shuddered and swayed, gathering speed as the road became steeper.
 Soon it would fail to hold a bend and would smash into a tree, or tumble down the sheer slopes onto the rocks at the valley bottom.
 A little more suffering, and then freedom.